jpcurbelo/human-body-reshape-DL-paper/README.md

 ## Data files

 To train and use the models, you will need the dataset files for avatars, silhouettes, and body measurements.
-These files can be downloaded from [Zenodo](https://zenodo.org/records/8309972).
+These files can be downloaded from Zenodo: [3D Models and Silhouettes for Human Body Reshape with DL from the ANSUR Dataset (Version v3)](https://zenodo.org/records/11301099).
 Make sure to organize the downloaded files following the folder tree presented above.

 ## Generating Avatars from Images